calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

         * > Yes it's a test on us.
 The Turing test is basically a test of the conjecture whether people are intelligent enough to understand themselves
 * PE
     * Microbit to capture performance statistics?
+        * How many steps? time? log to file?
     * Fitness Personal trainer data
         * TODO
     * Visual coach - technique slow mo frames